 Venue and Organization

-The Conference will be held at the Conference Center of the Mediterranean Agronomic Institute of Chania (MAICh), which is located 3 km south-east of the city of Chania.
+The Conference was held at the Conference Center of the Mediterranean Agronomic Institute of Chania (MAICh), which is located 3 km south-east of the city of Chania.
 MAICh is easily accessible from the city center through regular bus service or taxis.

 The city of Chania lies on the northwest coastline of the island of Crete.
 Being the largest of Greek islands, Crete has a significant contribution to the Greek economy and it is a major tourism and business center in the east Mediterranean region.